kanaria69/Mainecoco/README.md

-## How many South Americans does it take to change a lightbulb?
-A Brazilian
+## What do you call a pig that knows karate?
+A pork chop!